 PSY 307 Psychology of Personality.
+3 th Discussion of major lifeories and research in personality.
+Theories typically covered include psychoanalytic, dispositional, behavioral, cognitive and humanistic perspectives.
+Prened: PSY 201 or PSY 202 (grade of C-or batter of cons. instr.), SS.

+PSV 309 Abnormal Psychology.
 3 cr.
-Discussion of major theories and research in personality.
-Theories typically covered include psychoanalytic, dispositional, behavroral, cognitive, and humanistic perspectives.
-Prereq: PSY 201 or PSY 202 (grade of C-or better or cons. instr.).
+A survey of contemporary theory and research on diagnostic categories, approaches to treatment and understanding of abnormal behavior.
+Preriag: PSY 201 or PSY 202 (grade of C- of better or const instr.).
+One additional course in psychology is recommended.
 SS

+PSY 311 Current Topics on Psychology, 1-8 cr.
+Specific topic to be announced in campus timetable.
+Prereq: PSY 201 or PSY 202 (grade of C- or belter) or cons. instr.

-PSY 309 Abnormal Psychology.
+PSY 330 Social Psychology.
 3 cr.
-A survey of contemporary theory and research on diagnostic categories, approaches to treatment, and understanding of abnormal behavior.
+Examination of theory and research in areas such as social cognition, attitude formation and change, attribution theory, attraction, group processes, conformity and compliance, aggression and pro-social behavior.
 Prereq: PSY 201 or PSY 202 (grade of C- or better or cons.
-Instr.).
-One additional course in psychology is recommended.
-SS.

-PSY 311 Current Topics on Psychology.
-1-3 cr.
-Specific topic to be announced in campus timetable.
-Prereq: PSY 201 or PSY 202 (grade of C- or better) or cons.
-Instr. \

-PSV 330 Social Psychology.
+Instr.), SS.

+PSY 360 Revelopmental Psychology: The Child.
 3 cr.
-Examination of theory and research in areas such as social cognition, attilude formation and change, attribution theory, attraction, group processes, conformity and compliance, aggression, and prosocial behavior.
-Prereq: PSY 201 or PSY 202 (grade of Cor better or cons.
-Instr.).
-SS

-PSY 360 Developmental Psychology: The Child, 3 cr.
-An examination of development from conception through addrescence.
-Topics include genetic influences, models of scquisition of learned behavior; and motor, perceptual, cognitive, language, emotional, and social development.
+An examination of development from conception through adolescence.
+Topics include genetic influences; models of acquisition of learned behavior; and motor, perceptual, cognitive, language, emotional and social development.
 Students may not receive credit for both PSY 360 and PSY 250.
-Prareq: PSY 201 or PSY 202 (grade of C- or better or constination).
-SS/SO(201 or 202, 362).
+Prereq: PSY 201 or PSY 202 (grade of C- or better or cons, instr.), SS/SQ(201 or 202, 362).